MeshNCA/MeshNCA.github.io/data/meshes/sphere/sphere-info.md

 # Sphere

-This object was created using Blender.
+This object was created by Ehsan Pajouheshgar using Blender. https://www.blender.org/about/license/

-https://www.blender.org/about/license/
+)